Third-wave coffee: United Kingdom

 In the late twentieth century, instant coffee dominated the UK market.
 Inspired by the example of Starbucks, the Seattle Coffee Company opened in London in 1995, opening over 50 stores before being taken over by Starbucks in 1998.
 Flat White, an early third-wave café, opened in 2005 and James Hoffmann's third-wave roastery Square Mile opened in 2008.

 From 2007 to 2009, the World Barista Championship was won by Londoners, starting with Hoffmann, and the 2010 edition of the competition was hosted in London.
 Hoffmann has since come to be regarded as a pioneer in the third-wave coffee movement in the UK, with The Globe and Mail describing him as "the godfather of London's coffee revolution".

 Australia

 The third wave of coffee has been popular in Australia.
 Melbourne is known as the "capital of coffee" with its many cafes.

-Australians have won the World Barista Championship three times in 2003, 2015, and 2022.
+Australians have won the World Barista Championship four times in 2003, 2015, 2022 and 2025.